Philippine resistance against Japan: Resistance in Visayas

-Waray guerrillas under a former schoolteacher named Captain Nieves Fernandez fought the Japanese in Tacloban.
+Waray guerrillas under a former school teacher named Nieves Fernandez fought the Japanese in Tacloban.
 Nieves extensively trained her men in combat skills and making of improvised weaponry, as well as leading her men in the front.
 With only 110 men, Nieves managed to take out over 200 Japanese soldiers during the occupation.
 The Imperial Japanese Army posted a 10,000 pesos reward on her head in the hopes of capturing her but to no avail.
 The main commander of the resistance movement in the Island of Leyte was Ruperto Kangleon, a former Filipino soldier turned resistance fighter and leader.
 After the fall of the country, he successfully escaped capture by the Japanese and established a united guerrilla front in Leyte.
 He and his men, the Black Army, were successful in pushing the Japanese from the mainland province and further into the coastlands of Southern Leyte.
 Kangleon's guerrillas provided intelligence for the American guerrilla leaders such as Wendell Fertig, and assisted in the subsequent Leyte Landing and the Battle of Leyte soon after.
 The guerrillas in Leyte were also instrumental not only in the opposition against Japanese rule, but also in the safety and aid of the civilians living in the island.
 The book The Hidden Battle of Leyte: The Picture Diary of a Girl taken by the Japanese Military by Remedios Felias, a former comfort woman, revealed how the Filipino guerrillas saved the lives of many young girls raped or at risk of rape by the Japanese.
 In her vivid account of the Battle of Burauen, she recounts how the guerrillas managed to wipe out entire Japanese platoons in the various villages in the municipality, eventually saving the lives of many.

 Besides their guerrilla activities, these groups also participated in many pivotal battles during the liberation of the islands.
 In Cebu, guerrillas and irregulars under Lieutenant James M. Cushing and Basilio J. Valdes aided in the Battle for Cebu City.
 They also captured Maj.
 Gen. Takeo Manjom and his 2,000 soldiers and munitions.
 Panay guerrillas under Col. Macario Peralta helped in the seizing of the Tiring Landing Field and Mandurriao district airfield during the Battle of the Visayas.
 Major Ingeniero commanded the guerrilla forces in Bohol, in which they were credited in the liberation of the island from Japanese outposts at a cost of only seven men.